Euro crisis raises investor capital control fears

-LONDON Investors are worried weaker European countries could introduce capital controls, smothering economic recovery and non-domestic demand for their bonds, if fears of a possible break-up of the euro zone were realised.
+LONDON Investors are worried weaker European countries could introduce capital controls, smothering economic recovery and non-domestic demand for their bonds, if fears of a possible break-up of the euro zone were realized.

-"If they are seriously considering a breakup of the euro we have to be cognisant of the imposition of draconian capital controls," said Michael Turner, head of global strategy and asset allocation at Aberdeen Asset Management (ADN.L).
+"If they are seriously considering a breakup of the euro we have to be cognizant of the imposition of draconian capital controls," said Michael Turner, head of global strategy and asset allocation at Aberdeen Asset Management.

 Angela Merkel, French officials and the EU's executive Commission all tried to quash talk of a possible shrinking of the euro area on Thursday, although the German Chancellor and French President Nicolas Sarkozy raised the possibility last week that Greece might leave the single currency.